 Bond Election Occur?

-The next General Obligation Bond election will take place on
+The next General Obligation Bond election took take place on

 Tuesday, November 8, 2022.
 The City of Las Cruces